Futsch1/form-analyzer/README.md

 #### Filters

-Filters restrict the extracted form fields to search for the current form item.
+Filters restrict the extracted form fields to search for the current form field.
 The lower the number of potential extracted form fields, the higher the probability of correct results.

 Filters can be combined using the & (and) and | (or) operator.